Aneesh-Pothuru/VideoGames/blog7.md

 ## Jackbox

-The diverse selection of games, including Trivia Murder Party, Quiplash, and Fibbage, offers an engaging experience for students.
+The diverse selection of games, including Trivia Murder Party, Quiplash, and Fibbage, offers an engaging experience.
 Among these, Quiplash stands out as a personal favorite, requiring players to generate witty responses to prompts and vote on the most appealing answers.

 A particularly intriguing aspect of Jackbox games is the capacity to incorporate an audience into the gameplay.
 This function enables additional players to participate, cast votes on favored answers, and even engage in specific games.
 During our session, we welcomed several friends as audience members, which introduced an additional layer of enthusiasm and unpredictability.